Synthesizing SystemVerilog with Yosys on WSL

 cd ~/kaos_fpga_filter

-While you can run Yosys interactively, it’s best practice to use a script.
-Create a file named synth.ys:
+While you can run Yosys interactively, scripting it is best practice.
+Create synth.ys:

 # synth.ys - AppliedKaos Yosys Synthesis Script